 Sara Maline Bohn earned a BA in International Relations and a BA in French in 1992 at the University of Nebraska.
 After completing her undergraduate studies, she moved to France, fulfilling one of her childhood dreams.
 While living on the west coast of France, she taught English at an underserved middle school, working with students to improve their English reading and speaking skills.
 During her year abroad, she had the opportunity to travel to over ten different countries, experiencing a variety of cultures.
 Upon returning to the US, she continued her studies at the University of Nebraska, earning a MA in French Literature.
 She then moved to Lawrence, Kansas, to pursue her PhD course work in French Literature.
 In 1997, she left her midwestern roots to move to Phoenix, joining ASA faculty as the French teacher.
 After completing her MSW in 2005, she became Vice Principal in 2006 and the Principal in 2009.
 At the 20 year mark of her leadership, ASA is proud that Ms. Maline is recognized by the Arizona Charter Schools Association as the 2017 Charter Transformational Leader of the Year!

 MA- University of Nebraska

 MSW- Arizona State University

-BA Social & Behavioral Sciences – Arizona State University
+B.M.
+Flute Performance – Arizona State University

-BA Psychology – Arizona State University
+M.M.
+Flute Performance – Arizona State University

 That started a long time ago with my personal friendship with the school’s founder.
 Then my son came to school here and I was simultaneously hired to teach orchestra.
 I realized that ASA was the place that I longed for as a student – college academics and phenomenal arts.
 After being here just a few weeks and seeing how my own child flourished, I never looked back.
 The secret of ASA is everything we do is for the students, hands down.
 Their development as scholars and artists is what makes every day a blessing and joy.